paulscherrerinstitute/pcaspy/docs/source/tutorial.rst

 In this case we specify that the PV has base name ``RAND`` and 3 digits precision.
 ``prefix`` will be the prefixed to the PV base names and create the PV ``MTEST:RAND``.

-Refer to :meth:`SimpleServer.createPV` about full description of database definition.
+Refer to :ref:`database-field-definition` about full description of database definition.

 Dummy server
 ^^^^^^^^^^^^